cncf/kubernetes-community-days/planning/about-organizing.md

 ## Interested in Hosting a Kubernetes Community Day?

-Any city or region can host a Kubernetes Community Day.
+Any city or region can apply to host a KCD.
 Each local KCD event team handles its own sponsorships, registration, and logistics.
 Check if there is a KCD event scheduled in your area on the [issue board](https://github.com/cncf/kubernetes-community-days/projects/2).
-If there *is* already an event scheduled, you can reach out to the organizers and offer to help.
-The CNCF supports KCDs with guidance and event promotion via CNCF newsletters, blog posts, and social media channels.
+If there *is* already an event scheduled, you can [submit an organizer request](https://github.com/cncf/kubernetes-community-days/issues/new?template=organizer-request.yaml) to assits in the planning of the event.
+The CNCF supports KCDs with guidance, event promotion, monetary sponsorships, templates, and access to CFP and website platforms.

 This quick start guide covers all aspects of holding a successful event.
 Please keep in mind that Kubernetes Community Days are: